thousandlemons/Cryptography-Solver-for-Discrete-Math/README.md

   <li>RSA</li>
 </ul>

+There is also a `DiscreteMath` class backing all the necessary calculations, including
+* Euclidean algorithm
+* Extended Euclidean algorithm
+* Greatest common divisor
+* Modular exponentiation
+* Modular inverse

 ##User Guide
 ###Encoding
 Each ```Encoding``` object is a bi-map between ```Integer``` and ```Character```.
 There are two built-in encoding schemes.